The Main Key Points of This Article

 Through a meticulous study involving 24 healthy participants, the daily consumption of tulsi leaf extract exhibited noteworthy effects.
 After four weeks of consistent intervention, significant enhancements were observed in crucial components of the immune system, including IFN-y, IL-4, T-helper cells, and natural killer cell activity.
 This surge in immune activity underscores the potential immune-boosting properties of tulsi.
 [11]

-Moreover, an intriguing facet emerges as tulsi seems to influence both the Th1 and Th2 immune responses.
-This balanced modulation indicates tulsi's ability to play a role in maintaining equilibrium within the immune system, fostering a comprehensive immune response.
+Moreover, an intriguing facet emerges: Tulsi seems to influence both the Th1 and Th2 immune responses.
+This balanced modulation indicates Tulsi's ability to maintain equilibrium within the immune system, fostering a comprehensive immune response.

 Furthermore, Tulsi seed oil offers another dimension to this relationship.
 It influences neurotransmitters that play a vital role in immune system activation.
 [12]